ZHHJemotion/Face_Verification_UI/README.md

 This project was built on C++/Python and Caffe with GPU Titan X Pascal.
 The user interface was build on Qt/C++, in which the pre-trained caffe model was embedded.

 <img src="https://github.com/ZHHJemotion/Face_Verification_UI/blob/master/gui/User_Interface_result.png" width="70%" height="70%" alt="user interface demo" align=center />

+## NOTE
+[Here](https://github.com/ZHHJemotion/Infant-Face-Verification) is the link of this project produced on PyTorch.